minetest/minetest/doc/lua_api.md

 A helper class for voxel areas.
 It can be created via `VoxelArea(pmin, pmax)` or `VoxelArea:new({MinEdge = pmin, MaxEdge = pmax})`.
-The coordinates are *inclusive*, like most other things in Minetest.
+The coordinates are *inclusive*, like most other things in Luanti.

 ### Methods